 First let me say, that this has everything to do with weaving.
 As the host of this space and in the context of the larger conversation on diversity and inclusion, I want to take a moment to let you know where I come from and the spirit and context in which I do this work.

 Just like any other enthusiast group, yarn people form their own society that lives within the larger context of society.
 I have been an active member of the yarn society for most of my life as an enthusiast and as a working professional.
-During the past six months, this world, our world, has had a robust, messy conversation about race, diversity, privilege, representation, and inclusion.
+During the past eighteen months, this world, our world, has had a robust, messy conversation about race, diversity, privilege, representation, and inclusion.
 As many of you know, the conversation started in January of 2019 when a blogger published a post that exposed her subconscious racial bias.
 This sparked a series of shares and stories from black, indigenous, and other people of color (BIPOC) about their experiences with exclusion in the yarn community—some instances were subtle and some were blatant.
 It sent the yarn community into a whirlwind and caused established organizations, institutions, and individuals to look at their practices.

 It was often not the overt racism, but the sublet, hard-to-tease-out subconscious bias that is found to be pervasive and often coming from those who considered themselves enlightened.
 This was not an easy conversation to start and involved a lot of risk for the BIPOC, LGBTQ+, and other marginalized individuals.
 The overall reaction has been mixed.
 Some said, “We can do better”, some said, “Why do we have to talk about this, what really is the problem?”
 Others were angry, very angry.
 It is not fun to get called out on your behavior, particularly when you are practicing a hobby or when you thought you were doing the “right” thing.
 It is not fun calling others out on their behavior either.
 I am better for it and I’ve seen some productive changes in our yarn society.

 This conversation mirrors a larger conversation that we are having as a nation in the U.S. and around the globe.
 The state of our national discourse is deeply troubled and it is not something that can be separated from the yarn universe.
-I have mixed feelings about the social norm of “no politics, no religion” in polite conversation often translates to, “. . . let’s not talk about anything that makes us remotely uncomfortable.”
+I have mixed feelings about the social norm of “no politics, no religion” in polite conversation often translates to, “. . . let’s not talk about anything that makes us remotely uncomfortable or is non-normative.”
 A portion of the conversation that is shut down often has to do with culture, which is in fact has everything to do with religion and politics.
 They are all intertwined.
 Our dualistic political dialogue has us on the track that you are either right or wrong.
 I get that craft can be our port in the storm, a space we seek solace.
 It is also a place where we want to express our full selves.

 Where I Come From

 I had a weaver say to me online, “I follow you because of your values.”
 I don’t know this person besides the context of my online presence and it took me a little by surprise.
 I’m not sure that I’ve made my values plain.
 The breadth of my social media footprint is pretty much weaving, goats, and travel.
 For the most part, I personally don’t find social media and online forums a very satisfying place to have a meaningful conversation.
 I’m not good at it.
-I’d rather do that in person where I can see body language and read tone.
-Tone policing is an issue, and that’s not where I’m going with this.

 All my experiences of racism is as a visitor, not a resident.
 I can walk in and out of that space as I choose.
-That is what it means to be white.
+That is what it means to be white and heterosexual.
 I live in a diverse community in New Mexico that is economically challenged and culturally rich.
 I am often one of the only one of a few visibly white people in the room.
 I get that the space I take up isn’t equal and honestly sometimes I have no idea how to act or what to do, so I just try and listen more than I talk and amplify others voices instead of using my own.
 Sometimes I’ve found that trying isn’t the answer, but giving way.
 Sometimes I succeed and sometimes I fail.